Strategy

 There is no global single drop time.
 Each of the ~200 Swatch boutiques opens at its own local trading hours on Saturday May 16th 2026, and the one-piece-per-person-per-store-per-day rule applies from the moment the door opens.
 The earliest openings are Tokyo and Singapore (around 11:00 JST / 10:00 SGT on Saturday morning local), followed by Dubai, then European boutiques (typically 10:00–11:00 CET), then the Americas.
 Tracking your local boutique's published opening time is more useful than a 'global' release moment.

-How do you buy a Swatch Royal Pop on release day?
+How do you get a Swatch Royal Pop on release day?

 +